Should I be concerned about a mountain lion attack while visiting parks in the Bay Area?

 Mountain lions are altering their habits to avoid humans

 A recent study conducted out of UC Santa Cruz demonstrated that mountain lions overwhelmingly abandoned and did not return to prey kill sites upon encountering human voice recordings.
 When exposed to non-human recorded sounds, they either did not react, or fled and eventually returned to feed on their prey.
-Remote camera research also shows that mountain lions have increasingly shifted from twilight to nocturnal activity in densely developed areas to avoid human interaction.
+Remote camera observations seem to show that mountain lions have increasingly shifted from twilight to nocturnal activity in densely developed areas to avoid human interaction.

 This leads me to wonder if a more compelling inquiry is whether or not mountain lions fear us.
 In fact, they do and with good reason.
 While hunting mountain lions has been illegal in California since 1990, depredation permits can still be obtained by those who have lost livestock and even pets to mountain lions.
 The CDFW and local law enforcement also have the right to kill mountain lions that are determined to pose a public safety threat based on the animal’s behavior and proximity to human occupied areas.
 Since 2015, more than 100 such permits have been issued each year.
 In combination with instances of public safety risk, more mountain lions have been legally killed in California over the past three years than is allowed by legal hunting quotas in other states.